einarwh/experiments-in-powerblog/content/blog-posts/linq-to-nullable.md

 }
 ```

-It will give you a wrapped TimeSpan if you pass it two wrapped DateTimes, null otherwise.
+It will give you a wrapped `TimeSpan` if you pass it two wrapped `DateTime`s, `null` otherwise.
 How many checks did you write?
 None.

 And as I said, it sort of got a bit out of hand.
-Which is why I now have implementations of Contains, Count, Any, First, FirstOrDefault, even Aggregate, and I don’t seem to be stopping.
-You can see the current state of affairs here.
+Which is why I now have implementations of `Contains`, `Count`, `Any`, `First`, `FirstOrDefault`, even `Aggregate`, and I don’t seem to be stopping.
+You can see the current state of affairs [here](https://gist.github.com/einarwh/ce264d577d13a7a76a1f2c861d19c411).

 What I find amusing is that you can usually find a reasonable interpretation and implementation for each of these functions.
-Count, for instance, will only ever return 0 or 1, but that sort of makes sense.
-First means unwrapping the value inside the Nullable<T> without checking that there is an actual value there.
-Any answers true if the Nullable<T> holds a value.
+Count, for instance, will only ever return `0` or `1`, but that sort of makes sense. `First` means unwrapping the value inside the `Nullable<T>` without checking that there is an actual value there.
+Any answers true if the `Nullable<T>` holds a value.
 And so on and so forth.

 Finally, as an exercise for the reader: what extension methods would you write to enable this?